Cointegration with Occasionally Binding Constraints: Representation theory and asymptotics

 \subremark{} Part~\ref{enu:thm:cocens:i0} of the theorem is proved by obtaining a nonlinear VAR representation for $\xi_{t}^{+}$, $\Delta z_{t}$ and $y_{t}^{-}$, whose companion form can be expressed in terms of the matrices $\{\b F_{\delta}\mid\delta\in[0,1]\}$ (\lemref{statcomp}).
 Since the parameters of that VAR depend on $y_{t}^{+}$, these processes cannot be stationary, but \assref{cocens}\enuref{cocens:jsr} ensures that the system is sufficiently `constrained' that they will be $I^{\ast}(0)$.
 A necessary but not sufficient condition for \assref{cocens}\enuref{cocens:jsr} is that $\b F_{0}$ and $\b F_{1}$ have all their eigenvalues inside the unit circle.
 (This is implied by \assref{co}: see \suppref{cocens:verification-of-remark}.)

 \subremark{} It will be seen from the proof that part~\enuref{thm:cocens:wklim} holds if \assref{cocens}\enuref{cocens:jsr} is replaced by \emph{any} condition sufficient to ensure $(\xi_{t}^{+},\Delta z_{t},y_{t}^{-})\sim I^{\ast}(0)$.
 There may thus be some scope for relaxing this assumption, which takes essentially a worst-case approach to the behaviour of the nonlinear VAR governing the evolution of these processes.
-However, even in the much more tractable univariate set-up of \citet{BD22}, it is far from obvious what this condition -- which corresponds to their Assumption~A4 -- might be replaced by.
+However, even in the more tractable univariate set-up of \citet{BD22}, it is far from obvious what this condition (their Assumption~A4) might be replaced by.

 \subremark{} In deriving the weak limit of $n^{-1/2}y_{\smlfloor{n\lambda}}$, a key step is to obtain a univariate representation for $y_{t}^{+}$ as a regulated process.
-The proof of \thmref{cocens} shows that it is possible to write $y_{t}^{+}-\regcoef_{1}y_{t}^{-}=w_{t}$ for a certain series $\{w_{t}\}$: the role of \assref{cocens}\enuref{cocens:regcoef} is to ensure that this equation is solved uniquely by taking $y_{t}^{+}=[w_{t}]_{+}$.
-It is possible that this assumption, as stated, may be redundant: as shown in \suppref{cocens:verification-of-remark}, this condition is implied by our other assumptions if either $k=1$ or $p=1$. \end{rem} \saveexamplex{}
+The proof of \thmref{cocens} shows that it is possible to write $y_{t}^{+}-\regcoef_{1}y_{t}^{-}=w_{t}$ for a certain series $\{w_{t}\}$: the role of \assref{cocens}\enuref{cocens:regcoef} is to ensure that this equation is solved uniquely by taking $y_{t}^{+}=[w_{t}]_{+}$ and $y_{t}^{-}=\regcoef_{1}^{-1}[w_{t}]_{-}$.
+It is possible that this condition may be redundant: as shown in \suppref{cocens:verification-of-remark}, it is implied by our other assumptions if either $k=1$ or $p=1$. \end{rem} \saveexamplex{}

 \exname{\ref*{exa:dyntobit}} \begin{example}[univariate; ctd] In the univariate ($p=1$) model \eqref{univariate-case}, case~\casecens{} with $r=0$ corresponds to a model in which $c=0$, $\sum_{i=1}^{k}\phi_{i}^{+}=1$ and $\phi^{-}(\lambda)$ has all its roots outside the unit circle, so that